 Volunteer at an animal shelter.

 Shelters like The Anti-Cruelty Society and PAWS always need volunteers to groom, walk and play with dogs, as well as make toys for them.
-Both shelters have parent-child volunteer opportunities on a monthly basis.
+Both shelters have parent-child volunteer opportunities, too.

 Head to the best dog beach.

-If your dog likes to make new friends and swim (and if it’s warm enough—thanks Chicago winter), a dog beach is a perfect place for them to play.
+If your dog likes to make new friends and swim, a dog beach is a perfect place for them to play.
 Montrose Harbor (Montrose and Simonds Drive, Chicago) is known as the best dog beach in the city, primarily due to its play area size (nearly 4 acres of fenced-in space) and ease of parking.
 Plus, it is the only dog beach where dogs can be off-leash.
 If you opt to visit a dog beach, familiarize yourself with vaccination and ID requirements.

 Teach your pup how to swim.